 For further information, please visit the Federal Police website or search for one of UNHCR’s partner organizations for guidance.

 What happens if CONARE rejects my refugee status application?

 If CONARE rejects your refugee status application, you have the right to challenge the decision and appeal to the Minister of Justice within 15 days counted from the moment you receive an official notification.
 The appeal must present a reasoning, which means it must indicate and explain in detail the reasons why you do not agree with the decision – as well as whether the problem of the decision has to do with the interpretation of the facts or the application of rules to the case.

-- Step 1: Go to a Public Defender’s Office (DPU) and ask for help in filling the petition.
-There they will print and complete the Appeal Submission Form, available in English, Portuguese, Spanish and French.
+- Step 1: go to a Public Defender’s Office (DPU) and ask for help in filling the petition.

 - Step 2: go to the Federal Police to file your claim.
 You will receive a new provisional protocol valid for one year (you can renew it as many times as necessary until a final decision on your appeal is reached)

 - Step 3: wait for the final decision